Electoral system of Australia: Gerrymandering and malapportionment

 Malapportionment occurs when the numbers of voters in electorates are not equal.
 Malapportionment can occur through demographic change or through the deliberate weighting of different zones, such as rural v. urban areas.
 Malapportionment differs from a gerrymander, which occurs when electoral boundaries are drawn to favour one political party or group over others.

 There is no scope for malapportionment of Senate divisions, with each State constituting one multi-member electorate, though no account is taken of differences in the relative populations of states.

-For the House of Representatives, members are elected from single member electorates.
+For the House of Representatives, members are elected from single member electorates known as divisions.
+Every month on the same day, the AEC compares the enrolment of each division versus the average divisional enrolment of the respective state or territory.
+If the number of electors in more than one third of the divisions in a State or one of the divisions in a Territory deviates from the respective State or Territory's average divisional enrolment by more than 10% for a period of more than two months, this is considered malapportionment and triggers a redistribution of divisions for that State or Territory.

 Australia has seen very little gerrymandering of electoral boundaries, relevant only for the House of Representatives and State Legislative Assemblies, which have nearly always been drawn up by public servants or independent boundary commissioners.
 But Australia has seen systematic malapportionment of electorates.
 All colonial legislatures before Federation, and the federal parliament after it, allocated more representation to rural districts than their populations merited.
 This was justified on several grounds, such as that country people had to contend with greater distances and hardships, that country people (and specifically farmers) produced most of the nation's real wealth, and that greater country representation was necessary to balance the radical tendencies of the urban population.

 However, in the later 20th century, these arguments were successfully challenged, and by the early 21st century malapportionment was abolished in all states.
 In all states, electoral districts must have roughly the same number of voters, with variations allowed for rural areas due to their sparse population.
 Proponents of this concept call this "one vote, one value".

 For the 2019 Federal election, most electorates contained between 105,000 and 125,000 voters.
-However, in Tasmania 5 electorates contained between 73,000 and 80,000 voters, because the Constitution (s.24) grants Tasmania a minimum of 5 members in the House of Representatives.
+However, in Tasmania, the five electorates contained between 73,000 and 80,000 voters, because section 24 of the Constitution grants Tasmania, as an original state, a minimum of 5 members in the House of Representatives.